ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/configurations/anu-tub.md

   <terminal-line data="input", directory="zstar">vim config.yaml</terminal-line>
 </terminal-window>

-The contents of the `config.yaml` file should look like (without the comments that indicate what lines need changing):
+The contents of the `config.yaml` file should, without the comments indicating what lines need changing, look like:

 ```yaml
 ncpus: 240